boschsensortec/BSEC-Arduino-library/README.md

 ## Installation and getting started

-If you have already used the previous example code, some of the changes need to be reverted.

-Specifically,

- 1. Adding the linker flag ```-libalgobsec``` in the platform.txt file.
- 2. Copying of the ```libalgobsec.a``` file to a specific directory.

 ### 1. Install the latest Arduino IDE

 As of this publication, the latest Arduino IDE 1.8.5 can be downloaded from this [link](https://www.arduino.cc/download_handler.php)